ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

    when requested by users to confirm a name an email change
   - the user must be already registered
   - the `id` field of the auth context will contain the internal id of the user, and it must correspond to the `user_id` in the path
-- `GET /users/{ext_id}`
-  - when requested by users to check their own registered data
-  - the `id` field of the auth context will contain the external id, not the internal id, and it must correspond to the `ext_id` in the path

 ### Service Commons Library